qforge-dev/torque/README.md

 ### 🔐 TypeScript Support

 Torque is built with TypeScript and provides complete type safety.
-It enforces types for both authored and AI‑generated content.
-Arguments and results must match your schema.
+Both for user and AI generating the data.
+Ensure that the arguments and tool results are always matching schema.

 ```typescript
 // Full type inference for tool parameters